harili/project-training/README.md

 ```

-And in this exercise, I have to propose a suitable object modeling of the entities needed for these functionalities.
+And in this exercise, you have to propose a suitable object modeling of the entities needed for these functionalities.
 With unit tests in addition

-### Etape 2 - API Adapter
+### Step 2 - API Adapter

 Develop functionalities in an API (Web API .NET for example)

-### Etape 3 - Persistance adapter
+### Step 3 - Persistance adapter

 Implementation of persistance adapter of your choice (SQLlite, H2, ...).